Nations Trapped by the Guilty Accuser Syndrome

 There is the “patron selectorate” which is a tiny elite core of families, dynasties, godfathers and patrons with much amassed political leverage that decide which specific candidates will win the party primaries and later the general elections.
 It would be wrong to assume the patron selectorate is monolithic; competition and in-fighting often exist in their circles in many nations.
 The patron selectorate will usually have full control over the nation’s electoral commission and electoral colleges.
-Since the patron selectorate can place people in political office with certainty, only those that will comply with their patron’s narrow interests while in office will win selection; elections and appointments become the stuff forgone conclusions.
+Since the patron selectorate, foreign or local, can place people in political office with certainty, only those that will comply with their patron’s narrow interests while in office will win selection; elections and appointments become the stuff forgone conclusions.

 In corrupt countries, the patron selectorate ensures that anyone who comes into office will not turn against them [the patrons], their contemporaries in office, nor their predecessors.
 Neither do they want anyone to question or challenge the repertoire and tradition of externalities developed by corrupt officeholders over years or decades that facilitate corrupt practices and provide the impunity that is provided?
 Here is where the “guilty accuser tactic” becomes indispensable.

 Any candidate who the patron selectorate knows has a spotless record, unquestionable integrity, proof incorruptible and high moral standing is out.
-He or she will neither get through the election primaries nor get selection for a political appointment.
+They will neither get through the election primaries nor get selection for a political appointment.
 Exceptions occur if (a) they identify a new face with great potential.
 Deception or cooption will evidentially corrupt often such a fresh political candidate before he or takes office or immediately after. (b) Clean candidates with international banking impeccable experience (private or public sector) [especially] to improve the investment image of the nation.
 Those candidates that get into office and seek to defy the wishes of the patron selectorate suffer assassination or are humiliated out of office.

 If his office compels the chairperson of a legislative committee to investigate the corruption of the President, that will promptly expose his or her corruption.
 If the chairperson of the electoral commission recalls the election of a corrupt legislator, read the newspapers the next day.
 Under these conditions, the only time you can impeach or sack a government is when the patron(s) decides so.

 The optimism associated with influence-peddling style selection, whether theoretical or realistic, is that we can check them.
 Well, through political funding reforms, if the elite political sanctions the possibility for whatever reason.
 For example, reaction to persistent public protest.
 Also, elections have shown that political parties and candidates who far outspend their opponents may still lose the election.
 Money spent does not guarantee the certainty of election victory; it only underwrites it.
-Furthermore, without much naivety, the impeachment of an elected official or the sacking of an appointed is possible regardless of funds available and the interests of funders.
+Furthermore, without much naivety, the impeachment of an elected official.
+Or the sacking of an appointed is possible regardless of funds available and the interests of funders.

 Do you know any potential kakistocracy?
 Please share the knowledge if you can.
 The guilty accuser syndrome might be responsible.